If you’ve never actually seen a Munchkin cat in person, we need to warn you that when you do, you’re going to have a hard time “not smiling”.

 All we need to ask ourselves is…

-Is that “having short legs” doesn’t seem to bother these guys one bit.
-In fact, we think you’ll find these guys to be very capable little runners making them quite the “urban hunter” definitely a lot of fun to play with.
+Do these cats suffer as a result of their short legs?
+Because if they did, it would be cruel to continue breeding them for this “trait,” which we here at IndulgeYourPet wouldn’t be “OK” with.
+The good news is that “having short legs” doesn’t bother these guys.
+You’ll find these guys to be very capable little runners, making them quite the “urban hunter” and a lot of fun to play with.

 For this reason…

-It’s almost best to consider these little guys like some of the short-legged dog breeds that we’re all familiar with like the:
+It’s almost best to consider these little guys like some of the short-legged dog breeds that we’re all familiar with, like the:

-And you don’t hear anyone complaining about those great animals now do you?
+And you don’t hear anyone complaining about those great animals now, do you?

 Which brings us to…